-a) The Event.
-48 shots, with four (4) stages, fired at 10, 15, 25, and 50 yards, with two (2) series of 6 shots in each stage.

-- b) Targets.
+- a) The Event.
+48 shots, with four (4) stages, fired at 10, 15, 25, and 35 yards, with two (2) series of 6 shots in each stage. - b) Targets.
 Two AP1 targets, with one target placed 3 feet to the left of a center line perpendicular to the firing point, as measured to the right edge of the target, and one target placed 3 feet to the right of the center line, as measured to the left edge of the target. - c) Barricades.
 For each stage of fire (each firing distance) there will be a barricade, 6 feet high by 2 feet wide.
 The four barricades must be placed in a line, one behind the other.
 Behind each barricade there shall be a 2-foot wide by 3-foot-long firing area that is clearly marked.
 No part of the competitor's body may touch outside of this firing area until the competitor finishes firing that stage.
 The barricade may be used for support.
-The barricade may be included in the grasp of the hand in the Open pistol category; the barricade may not be included in the grasp of the hand(s) in the Metallic Sight, Production or Production Optic pistol categories. - d) Ready (Start) Position.
+The barricade may be included in the grasp of the hand in the Open Pistol and Metallic categories; the barricade may not be included in the grasp of the hand(s) in the Production or Production Optic Pistol categories.
+No portion of the pistol may rest against the Barricade in the Metallic, Production or Production Optic categories. - d) Ready (Start) Position.
 The competitor stands in the firing area facing the target with pistol holstered.
 After the command READY, the competitor must place both hands on the barricade. - e) Start Signal.
 An audible signal (whistle, horn, etc.) or turning targets; a start signal is given for each firing series in each stage.
 Each start signal is preceded by the commands READY and STANDBY. - f) Firing Procedure.
 After shooting 6 shots from one side of the barricade, the competitor shall reload, holster the pistol, and resume the ready position.
 The Range Officer will then give the start signal for the series to be fired from the other side of the barricade.
 After that series, the competitor will reload, holster his pistol, and move back for the next stage where this procedure will start again.

-TABLE 3 - BARRICADE EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/Se ries Position 10 yards 6 shots from one side of barricade 5 sec. • 10 yards 6 shots from the other side of barricade 5 sec Standing, 11 1E vards 6 shots from one side of barricade 6 sec. barricade may be used for 11 15 yards 6 shots from the other side of barricade 6 sec. support in accordance with 2E vards 6 shots from one side of barricade 7 sec.
-6.2.2 c) III 25 yards 6 shots from the other side of barricade 7 sec.

-25 vende 6 shots from one side of barricade 8 sec.
+TABLE 3 - BARRICADE EVENT COURSE OF FIRE Stage Distance Series (3 series in each stage) Time/Se ries Position 10 yards 6 shots from one side of barricade 5 sec. ı 10 yards 6 shots from the other side of barricade 5 sec 11 1E vards 6 shots from one side of barricade 6 sec.
+Standing, " 15 yards 6 shots from the other side of barricade 6 sec. barricade may be used for III 25 yards 6 shots from one side of barricade 7 sec. support in accordance with "" 6 shots from the other side of barricade 7 sec.
+6.2.2 c) IV/ 2E vards 6 shots from one side of barricade 8 sec.
 IV 35 yards 6 shots from the other side of barricade 8 sec.